iProgramMC/NanoShellOS/readme.md

 ## Want to contribute?

-[JUST DO IT!](https://www.youtube.com/watch?v=ZXsQAXx_ao0) Kidding aside, feel free to make a pull request!
+[Just do it!](https://www.youtube.com/watch?v=ZXsQAXx_ao0) Kidding aside, feel free to make a pull request!
 (I'd like it even more if you could help me clean up the source!)

 [Coding style guidelines](coding_style.md)